Newton Information

 Ward 1

-Ward Councilor
+Ward Councilors:

-Maria Scibelli Greenberg
+Maria Scibelli Greenberg msgreenberg@newtonma.gov

 Alison M. Leary